-The following Certificate of Immunization and TB screening must be printed, completed, signed by your doctor, and returned to the health center before you can register for classes.
+The following Certificate of Immunization and TB Screening Form must be printed, completed, signed by your doctor, and returned to the health center before you can register for classes.
 Please keep a copy for your records.

 Patient Registration and Health Information